Uganda: Political fever spikes as election nears | DW | 14.08.2020

 It will be women and youth who will participate and influence the outcome of the upcoming election, Perry Aritua of the Women's Democracy Network told DW.

-"A number of them are not affiliated to any political party and there are also young candidates in the election, particularly candidate Robert Kyagulanyi, who have a number of young followers," Aritua explained.
+"A number of them are not affiliated to any political party and there are also young candidates in the election, particularly candidate Robert Kyagulanyi, who has a number of young followers," Aritua explained.

 "If these young people are registered and if they participate, then they will have an influence in the next election."